jakubDoka/pew-pew/README.md

 First is a `bullet` that specifies what kind of bullet this gun uses, in this case it's a `standardCopper` which is a most basic bullet that `alfa` shoots.
 You can view list of available bullets with commandline command `pew-content bullets`.
 Bullets are not tested so if you find one that crashes the game, write an issue about it.
+Bullet can also be chosen differently.
+Some units have unique weapons, and to use them in your weapon you have to use `unitName-weaponIndex` syntax. to view what units offer use `pew-content unit-weapons` command.
+You can also use `self-weaponIndex` to specify that weapon should use whatever unit using it is using.

 Then there is `inaccuracy`, if you set it to 180, weapon will shoot in random direction.